Aneurysms, ischaemic limb and occlusions

 - Always check bilateral femoral & popliteal pulses in suspected aneurysms.

-- Acute limb ischaemia = surgical emergency → give heparin, call vascular urgently.
+- Acute limb ischaemia is a surgical emergency – give heparin, call vascular urgently.

-- Femoral aneurysms can mimic inguinal hernia or lymph nodes.
+- Femoral aneurysms can mimic inguinal hernia or lymphadenopathy.

-- Peripheral aneurysms are often multiple → check for popliteal/aortic aneurysm.
+- Peripheral aneurysms are often multiple → consider screening for popliteal/aortic aneurysm.

-- Blue toe syndrome = cholesterol emboli from aneurysm or atheroma.
+- Blue toe syndrome = distal embolisation from aneurysm or atherosclerotic plaque.

 📚 References